Kidscorner

 How my brain works (and why it matters)

 I used to think something was wrong with the way I learned.
 Repetition didn’t stick.
 Instructions got lost.
-Words disappeared just when I needed them.
-Conversations moved too fast, and I couldn’t always keep up.
+Words disappeared just when I needed them and conversations moved too fast.
+It took me a long time to understand how my brain works differently.

-I have a combination of learning differences: Dyspraxia, Central Auditory Processing Disorder, Dysnomia, and Aphantasia.
+I have a combination of Dyspraxia, CAPD, Dysnomia, and Aphantasia.
 Each one affects a different part of how I process the world.
-But together, they create a very specific way of thinking.
+Together they create a very specific way of thinking.

 Meaning comes first